JGBs fall, yield curve steepens ahead of 20-year sale

 * Comments come after criticism from Trump trade adviser (Adds details)

-TOKYO, June 13 Japanese government bond prices fell on Wednesday, with the superlong security prices under particular pressure a day ahead of a 20-year bond auction as investors made room to buy.
+TOKYO, June 13 Japanese government bond prices fell on Wednesday, with the superlong security prices under particular pressure a day ahead of a 20-year bond auction as investors made room to buy at the sale.

-Some strategists have said that buying ahead of a quarterly redemption of JGBs on June 20 will support demand at the auction of 1.2 trillion yen ($15 billion) 20-year JGBs.
+* The Ministry of Finance will offer 1.2 trillion yen ($15 billion) of 20-year bonds on Thursday.

 "I'm optimistic about the auction, because the outright level is fair and demand from insurers and regional banks should be there," he added.

-Continuing worries about the euro zone debt crisis are also likely to underpin demand for fixed-income assets ahead of Greek elections on June 17, that could determine whether the country remains in the euro zone.
+* The 10-year JGB yield added half a basis point to 0.850 percent, while the 10-year JGB futures contract for September ended morning trade down 0.08 point at 143.57 yen.

-Still, sharp fall in German Bunds on Tuesday is raising alarm among some market players given that a failed German bond auction last November triggered JGBs' biggest sell-off in recent months.
+* Some strategists have said that buying ahead of a quarterly redemption of JGBs on June 20 will also support demand at the auction, as investors seek value further up the yield curve.

-With a possible need to help Italy now being discussed, and should German bonds falter further on worries about snowballing costs of bailouts, JGBs could fall in sympathy as they did in November.
+* Continuing worries about the euro zone debt crisis are also likely to underpin demand for fixed income assets ahead of Greek elections looming on June 17, that could determine whether the country remains in the euro zone.

-But if investors are to shun even German paper, then they will have no choice but to buy U.S. and Japanese bonds, so ultimately that could be positive, a Japanese bank trader also said.
+Investors also remained wary of a weekend deal to recapitalise Spain's banks and its impact on that country's public finances

-The Bank of Japan will hold its regular monthly meeting on Thursday and Friday this week, and is widely expected to stand pat on monetary policy.
-(Reporting by Lisa Twaronite and Hideyuki Sano; Editing by Eric Meijer)
+* The Bank of Japan will hold its regular monthly meeting on Thursday and Friday this week, and is widely expected to stand pat on monetary policy.
+(Reporting by Lisa Twaronite; Editing by Ramya Venugopal)

 * Comments come after criticism from Trump trade adviser (Adds details)